-Employment contracts are essential as they lay down the employers’ and employees’ responsibilities during the employment period.
-These contracts are a sign of trust that both parties will fulfill the written obligations and duties.
+Employment contracts are essential as they outline the responsibilities of both employer and employee during the tenure.
+These contracts are a sign of trust that both parties will fulfill all written obligations and duties outlined in the agreement.

 What is a Breach of Contract?

-Contracts lay down the terms and obligations that concerned parties must fulfill, whether written, oral, or implied.
+Written, oral, or implied contracts explain the terms and obligations concerned parties must fulfill.
 However, a breach of contract occurs when one of the signatories has violated or cannot complete the agreements stated in the contract.

-Not performing the obligations on a specified period, not meeting the set performance standards, or not rendering the agreed-upon services at all fall under breach of contract.
+Not performing the obligations on a specified period, not meeting the set performance standards, or not rendering the agreed-upon services fall under breach of contract.

-A breach of contract can be settled internally by discussing with the concerned parties like your HR or managers or filing a formal grievance.
-However, these can also be resolved through legal means, like consulting with breach of contract lawyers if they cannot be solved internally.
+A breach of contract can be settled internally by discussing with the concerned parties, like your HR or managers, or filing a formal grievance.
+However, if it cannot be solved internally, it can also be resolved through legal means such as consulting with breach of contract lawyers.
 A contract can be binding and bear weight if taken to court.

 4 Ways a Contract Can Be Breached